vmware/build-tools-for-vmware-aria/mkdocs/release-notes/index.md

 [//]: # (Optional But higlhy recommended Specify *NONE* if missing)
 [//]: # (#### Relevant Documentation:)

+### *Fix issue with connection to external VRO for VCF 9*

+So far, it wasn't possible to connect to external VRO using BTVA, because it always used external VRO host as authentication host.
+Now BTVA autodetects if this is external VRO, and in case it is, it replaces host with authhost, just for authentication.

+### *Fix issue with asking for VRA authentication parameters twice, when embedded VRO is used for VCFA host*

+This bug was observed only in interactive mode for the installer - it asked twice for same authentication parameters when both VCFA and embedded VRO are used.

+### *Removed CSP host ask in interactive mode for VRA/VCFA packages*

+For both VRA and VCFA packages, installer with stop asking for CSP (authentication host, a legacy coming from cloud VRA).
+Instead, CSP will be always same as VRA/VCFA host.

+### *Removed Import mode ask in interactive mode for VRO packages*

+For VRO packages, installer with stop asking for Import mode (a legacy coming from VRO 7).
+Instead, this value will be always set to SKIP.

 ## Upgrade procedure

 [//]: # (Explain in details if something needs to be done)